 NATHALIE DAOU

-When introduced to Ashtanga, the connection was instant, and I haven't stopped practicing and learning since.
-With about 20 years of dedicated daily practice, I began teaching yoga in 2012.
+When I was first introduced to Ashtanga Yoga, the connection was immediate and life-changing.
+Since then, I have remained devoted to the practice and the continuous journey of learning it demands.
+After more than two decades of dedicated daily practice, I began teaching yoga in 2012.

-Traveling to Mysore to deepen my studies with R. Sharath Jois at the Shri K. Pattabhi Jois Ashtanga Yoga Institute was a natural step forward, and I had been returning ever since to visit my teacher at the Sharath Yoga Centre up to his passing in November 2024.
+Traveling to Mysore, India, to study with my teacher Sharath Jois at the Shri K. Pattabhi Jois Ashtanga Yoga Institute became a natural and essential part of my path.
+I continued returning to study with him at the Sharath Yoga Centre until his passing in November 2024.

-Yoga has been a part of my life for as long as I can remember, and my practice has helped me grow stronger while maintaining a forgiving attitude.
-It inspires me to live each moment mindfully and to the fullest.
+Yoga has been woven into the fabric of my life for as long as I can remember.
+The practice continues to strengthen me while softening me, teaching me discipline while reminding me to remain humble.
+It inspires me to meet each moment with awareness, gratitude, and sincerity.

 Nathalie Daou